n4tas/MQTTSubscriber/README.md

 # MQTTSubscriber

 MQTTSubscriber is a lightweight MQTT client designed to subscribe to MQTT topics and handle incoming messages.
-This project is tailored for the **OpenWrt** system running on the **RUTX10 router** by **Teltonika Networks**.
+This project is tailored for the **OpenWrt** system.
 It allows the user to subscribe to specified MQTT topics and trigger actions based on the incoming MQTT payloads.

 ## Table of Contents
 - [Requirements](#requirements)